How to come up with creative ideas consistently

 If you have an audience, they have something to say.
 But more importantly, they have something to ask.
 Listen to their questions.
 Write them down.
 These can be used to create your next piece of content.
 What are they struggling with?
 What is stopping them in their journey?
 A lot of my podcast episodes were inspired by the questions my clients asked during our conversations.

 If you are starting out and don’t have an audience, go to forums or Reddit communities.
 Treat people there as your clients.
 Comment on the posts with your advice.
 Really try to help this person out.
-See the feedback your comments are getting.
+Pay attention to the feedback your comments receive.
 If it’s a good comment that gets lots of upvotes, make a full-size content piece out of it.

 Embrace time blocking and definition of done to produce shippable results.